 A survey of the development of the Roman Catholic community in the United States from 1492 until the present.
 Special emphasis is given to the social and cultural dimensions of this history and to the role of the laity in the church.
-Fulfills Ursuline Core Curriculum American (AM) requirement.
-RS/DC/AM
+Fulfills Ursuline Core Curriculum Religious Studies and American Culture requirement. \RS/ AM/DCDC

-RS 260: Paths to Justice and Peace DC (3)
+RS 260: Paths to Peace and Justice \RS/WE/DC (3)

 This course studies Scripture, Patristic writers, Catholic Social Teachings, contemporary heroes of Peace and Justice, and the social ethics of diverse religious traditions as all these together relate to social justice issues in a contemporary global setting.
 An emphasis is placed on the personal moral response of the student to global realities.

-Fulfills Ursuline Core Curriculum RS requirement.
-RS/DC
+Fulfills Ursuline Core Curriculum Religious Studies and Western Culture requirement. \RS/WE/DC

-RS 275: Topics in World Religion WO/DC (3)
+RS 275: Topics in World Religion \RS/WO/DC (3)

 This study is an introduction to selected religions of the world within the framework of their history and cultural systems.
 Specific areas of study will include significant religious traditions of the Far East, the Middle East, and Native American expressions.
-Fulfills Ursuline Core Curriculum RS requirement and World (WO) requirement.
-RS/DC/WO
+Fulfills Ursuline Core Curriculum Religious Studies and World Culture requirement.

+\RS/WO/DC